Adrifot/Robomagotchi_Arduino_Project/README.md

 |                    |-             |GND                |

   - Connect the **100μF capacitor** between the servo motor's + and - pins.
   - Connect the **resistor and pushbutton ladder** to 5 volts on one side and GND on the other side, as per the [schematic](#circuit-schematic).
-Connect Pin 2 between R4 and R5.
-R5 will act as a pull-down resistor.
+Connect Pin 2 and Pin A1 between R2 and R3.
+R3 will act as a pull-down resistor.
   - Connect the + pin on the **phototransistor** to 3.3V and - to GND through a 10kΩ resistor (Rq).
-Connect the A0 pin between the resistor and power to measure its voltage output.
+Connect the A0 pin between the resistor and phototransistor's emitter to measure its voltage output.

 2. Connect the negative pin of the 9V battery to the same ground as the Arduino board.
 3. Connect the + pin of the 9V battery connector to the breadboard and then to the **VIN** pin on the Arduino board (as shown in the schematic).